kacf/mender/Documentation/update-modules-v3-file-api.md

 **[Unimplemented]**

 `ArtifactRollback` is only considered in some circumstances.
-Before the `Download` state, Mender calls the update module with:
+After the `Download` state, Mender calls the update module with:

 ```bash